Interview with Kenneth Killeen

 Description

 Ken Kileen was called up and reported to ACRC in London at the beginning of 1942.
-He commenced flying as a navigator at 12 Air School, Queenstown in South Africa flying in Oxfords and Ansons.
-On his return to UK in 1943 he joined 83 OTU at Peplow flying in Wellingtons.
+He started flying as a navigator at 12 Air School, Queenstown in South Africa flying in Oxfords and Ansons.
+On his return to UK in 1943, he joined 83 OTU at RAF Peplow flying in Wellingtons.
 His first operation was dropping leaflets on a nickel operation over occupied France.
 Their Wellington was damaged by anti-aircraft fire but the crew returned to base safely.
-He joined 1651 HCU, and on one occasion attempting to land in a Stirling the aircraft crashed after one of the tyres burst writing the aircraft off.
+He joined 1651 HCU and, on one occasion attempting to land in a Stirling, the aircraft crashed after one of the tyres burst writing the aircraft off.
 Ken joined 3 LFS at Feltwell and on one of his training flights came into close contact with a Me 410 night fighter.
 He joined 115 Squadron at Witchford in April 1944 and took part in operations in support of the D Day landings.
-On one operation they encountered three night fighters.
+During one operation they encountered three night fighters.
 After the war Ken was posted to SHAFE communications squadron at Gatwick flying in Ansons on passenger and freight flghts.
-His last flight was on 2nd August 1946 and he was demobbed shortly after, returning to his civilian job.
+His last flight was on 2 August 1946 and he was demobbed shortly after, returning to his civilian job.

 Creator